HarshaVardhanAcharyAthaluri/HarshaVardhanAcharyAthaluri.github.io/README.md

 If you want to insatll any ssl in java key store i got a good open source key store software.
 <b>portecle-1.11</b>
 <h2>TOMCAT HANGING ISSUE</h2>
-If the tomcat was hanged in the stopping position while you are running tomcat as awindows service below command will help you sc queryex list all services in windows sc queryex tomcat8 list tomcat details find the processid of tomcat taskkill /PID 2340 /F
+If the tomcat was hanged in the stopping position while you are running tomcat as awindows service below command will help you<br>
+sc queryex - list all services in windows<br>
+sc queryex tomcat8 - list tomcat details find the processid of tomcat<br>
+taskkill /PID 2340 /F

 # Open JDK Github URL